erikvargas1/CCNA-Notes/README.md

 • In larger networks, a single-area design can have negative effects:

-- The SPF algorithm takes more time to calculate routes
+- The SPF algorithm takes more time & processing power to calculate routes

-- The SPF algorithm requires exponentially more processing power on the routers

 - The larger LSDB takes up more memory on the routers